KDE/kde-builder/doc/chapter_02/kde-modules-and-selection.md

 ### Special Support for KDE module sets

 The module set support described so far is general to any Git-based modules.
-For the KDE Git repositories, kdesrc-build includes additional features to make things easier for users and developers.
+For the KDE Git repositories, kde-builder includes additional features to make things easier for users and developers.
 This support is enabled by specifying `kde-projects` as the `repository` for the module set.

-kdesrc-build normally only builds the modules you have listed in your configuration file, in the order you list them.
-But with a `kde-projects` module set, kdesrc-build can do dependency resolution of KDE-specific modules, and in addition automatically include modules into the build even if only indirectly specified.
+kde-builder normally only builds the modules you have listed in your configuration file, in the order you list them.
+But with a `kde-projects` module set, kde-builder can do dependency resolution of KDE-specific modules, and in addition automatically include modules into the build even if only indirectly specified.